M4MD24/Algorithms-and-Problem-Solving-Level-5-by-Programming-Advices/README.md

     11. Is Empty Method
     12. Clear Method
     13. Reverse Method
-    14. Get Node
+    14. Get Node by Index
-    15. Get Item
+    15. Get Item by Index
-    16. Update Item
+    16. Update Item by Index
+    17. Insert Value After by Index Method